-Diane Furlong is delighted to have been elected as Conservative Councillor for Hardway and served as Mayor of Gosport from May 2018 to May 2019 She has lived most of her life in Hardway and attended Elson and Brune Park schools, as did her twin sons.
-She was a Civil Servant, her first job having been at Priddys Hard.
-As a mature student Diane Furlong got a BA (hons) degree in Public Sector Studies, studying on a part time basis at Portsmouth University while still working full time.
-Diane is now retired but she is nevertheless actively involved with The Gosport Society, and invigilates exams on a casual basis.
+Diane Furlong is your Conservative Councillor for Hardway and served as Mayor of Gosport from May 2018 to May 2019 She has lived most of her life in Hardway, attending Elson and Brune Park schools, as did her twin sons.
+She is a retired Civil Servant, her first job having been at Priddys Hard.
+As a mature student Diane gained a BA (Hons) in Public Sector Studies, studying part time at Portsmouth University while still working full time.
+Diane is retired but she has been involved with The Gosport Society, and invigilates exams on a casual basis.
 She has recently joined Loud and Proud Charity on their Steering Committee, and has helped with Heritage Open Days.
 Diane is also a member of the newly formed group, Friends of Hardway.

-Diane has served as Conservative Councillor for Hardway previously from 1983 to 1987 and has always retained an interest in local issues and been an avid supporter of achieving what is best for Hardway and Gosport and its residents.
-She believes we are well served by the Conservative group on Gosport Borough Council which continually looking at ways to promote and enhance our Town and Diane would love to be a part of that team.
+Diane first served as Conservative Councillor for Hardway from 1983 to 1987 and has always retained an interest in local issues and been an avid supporter of achieving what is best for Hardway and Gosport and its residents.
+As Mayor Diane was proud to support the Town, its Residents and to promote Gosport to anyone who would listen.
+She remained available to residents at all times during her busy tenure as Mayor.

 Whilst we need to build homes for people, Diane supports utilising Brownfield (previously built on) sites rather than spoiling our areas of natural beauty.
 Being a densely urbanised area it is important to keep our green and open spaces.
 That is why we will continue to oppose building on these areas, for example the wildlife area beside Forton Lake.
-We will carry out further refurbishment of local areas such as Stanley Park.
-We will continue to develop the Alver Valley Country Park to act as a green lung for the enjoyment of all.
+We will carry out further remmovation of local areas such as Stanley Park, and the continued enhyancement of facilities at the Alver Valley Country Park to act as a green lung for the enjoyment of all.
 Diane is also an advocate of keeping our town clean and supports the work of the Wombles, but during her Mayoral year when addressing youngsters always stressed the importance of carefully disposing of rubbish, particularly plastics.